hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 ![Purchase Order Sub-Workflow](../images/0025-purchase-order-rfc/po_sub_workflow.png)

 The Purchase Order Sub-Workflow defines the states through which a purchase order record may progress.
-A record is like a container that can hold multiple versions of a purchase order, both historical and active in nature.
-When we define a state at the record level, we give meaning to the overall progression of the purchase order.
+A purchase order record is like a container that can hold multiple versions of the purchase order, both active and historical.
+Defining a state at the record level provides context regarding the overall progression of the purchase order.
 This summary state is informed by actions taken on underlying versions of the purchase order.